rv2442/-IntroductionToTensorflow2_FreeCodeCamp/README.md

 # IntroductionToTensorflow2_FreeCodeCamp

-__This is used for creating a model and predicting traffic signs based on the GTSRB (German Traffic Sign Recognition Benchmark) Dataset.__
+__This is used for creating a model and predicting traffic signs, based on the GTSRB (German Traffic Sign Recognition Benchmark) Dataset.__

 ## Context